teamPupAndSuds/Legislation-Watch/_PRESS-RELEASE.md

 See a bill that interests/concerns you?
 Contact information for your local representatives will always be accessible through your sidebar.

 ## Customer Quotes ##
 "As a social activist, I must know what's happening in congress at all times.
 New bills are introduced every day, and it's hard to sort through them all.
-Legislature Watch makes it so easy for me to keep track of new bills that interest me.
+Legislation Watch makes it so easy for me to keep track of new bills that interest me.
 It's crazy: the minute a bill is given a title, I get to know about it!
 This allows us to hold conversations with our representatives early on in the bill making process." -Glinda Hopper, Social Activist

 "As a med student, I hardly have any time to search a million websites to find all the bills introduced to congress for a given day.
 I like the email digest feature so that I can see what's happening at a quick glance." -Abraham Aviles, Medical Student